hammad11ali/mock-server/QUICK-REFERENCE.md

 - Test each condition individually before combining
 - Use implicit AND (`{"a": "1", "b": "2"}`) for better performance than explicit `$and`
 - Place most specific conditions first for better matching
+- Use boolean timeout (`true`) for quick testing, numeric for specific timing
+- Test connection failures with different clients to see various error messages
+- Check server logs to understand which conditions are being matched